The Ravenite Social Club

 During the trial, "Sammy the Bull" implicated his former boss in four murders.

-In April of 1992, Gotti was found guilty of conspiracy to commit murder and racketeering.
+In April 1992, Gotti was found guilty of conspiracy to commit murder and racketeering.
 Two months later, he was sentenced to life in prison without the possibility of parole.

-Ravenite Social Club location
+Ravenite Social Club address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates